 We’ve come to the last of the FTL Summer Blog Series where we have been unpacking FTL’s Vision Statement for the next five years.
 To recap, FTL is offering under-resourced leaders the opportunity to walk towards freedom, suggesting solutions that go beyond the economic.
 We have seen how each one of these 5000 targeted leaders has a name and a story.
 And while we can cultivate, God ultimately does the transforming.
 Last week we even began exploring the competence issue, though only in part.

 In conclusion, what is the thread that ties all this together?

-If we tackled all of those other issues with precision but skipped the “competent, Christ-centered” part, we’d miss the entire point.
-Competent, Christ-centered leadership is the key here.
+If we tackled all of those other issues with precision but skipped the “competent Christ-centered leadership” part, we’d miss the entire point.
+Competent Christ-centered leadership is the key here.
 Yet, what does that mean?

 However, Freedom to Lead believes that developing character is only part of what it means to be a good leader.
 We also believe in cultivating competent Christ-centered leaders.

 Developing a competent Christ-centered leader involves both character formation AND ministry development.
 Christ-centered leadership suggests that the teachings and life of Jesus Christ, as the central part of the biblical narrative, inform us about ministry development as well as character formation.

 For example, what does Jesus teach us about leading a group of people through change?
 What can the Master Teacher show us about being agents of peace in the midst of group conflict?
 How does Jesus demonstrate leadership in teams and partnerships?
 How does He exemplify the Abiding Life, the Witnessing Life, and the Empowered Life?
 What do authentic mentoring relationships look like through the lens of the Shepherd-King?
 What can Christ offer us in terms of stewarding our resources well?
 And what does Jesus show us about developing a ministry plan and prioritizing ministry values?

 Competent Christ-centered leadership – Jesus modeled leadership in all of these things.